raspberrypisig/roguelike-firststab/README.md

 ---

 1. Install VSCode
 2. Clone this repo somewhere (setup branch)

 ```
 git clone -b setup https://github.com/raspberrypisig/roguelike-firststab
 ```

+3. Open the project in VSCode
-3. Left click on Extensions on left sidebar, then search and install the C/C++ Extension Pack from Microsoft
+4. Left click on Extensions on left sidebar, then search and install the C/C++ Extension Pack from Microsoft
-4. In the CMake toolbar at the bottom, select "No Kit Selected", then select ""Mingw64 GCC 11.2.0" (This comes from .vscode/cmake-kits.json)
+5. In the CMake toolbar at the bottom, select "No Kit Selected", then select ""Mingw64 GCC 11.2.0" (This comes from .vscode/cmake-kits.json)
-5. To build, click Build on the CMake toolbar at the bottom of the screen.
+6. To build, click Build on the CMake toolbar at the bottom of the screen.
-6. To run, click the play button on the CMake toolbar at the bottom of the screen.
+7. To run, click the play button on the CMake toolbar at the bottom of the screen.
-7. To debug, click on the bug icon to the left of the play button.
+8. To debug, click on the bug icon to the left of the play button.
+I found that I have to put a breakpoint in the main function, otherwise it won't break at any other breakpoint.
+I'm sure I'm missing something obvious.